 Bluestem (Grades 3–5)

-The Illinois School Library Media Association’s Bluestem Award is designed for students who are ready for longer titles than the Monarch Awards recognizes, but not quite ready for the sophistication of some of the Rebecca Caudill titles.
+The Illinois School Library Media Association’s Bluestem Award is designed for students who are ready for longer titles than Monarch, but not quite ready for the sophistication of some Caudill titles.

 Rebecca Caudill (Grades 4–8)